tlevine/dada.pink/data/index.md

 ### Quanitative abilities
 Data science is big on quantitative skills, and people who work in data science are classified based on their quantitative skills.

-A person is considered to have strong quantitative skills if most he or she meets most of the following criteria.
+People usually define quantitative ability as having something to with a person's ability to do math and otherwise reason about numbers.
+This is the rhetoric, but in practice, a person is considered to have strong quantitative skills if most he or she meets most of the following criteria.

 * He is male, or she conducts herself very masculinely.
 * She believes that her work is very sophisticated or complicated.
 * He or she presents her work in ways that are difficult for most people to understand.
+* He or she has a masters or doctoral degree in a science, technology, engineering, or math (STEM) field

 ## People in data
 Now that I have discussed the general field of data, I can tell you